vinayakvsv/tn5_atac_bias_correction/example_output/README.md

 # Introduction

-We ran the following script -- we used a version of the Rscript in which we hardcoded the input of models (this script is available in our `correct_bias` folder
+We ran the following script on a UNIX cluster in which we hardcoded the input of models as the Shendure-chr22 model and the Buenrostro whole-ATAC-seq model (this script is available in our `correct_bias` folder).

 ```
 Rscript ./seqbias_atac_orchestra_setmodels.R \